TinosNitso/VanityTXID-Plugin/README.md

 A fundamental issue is that 0-conf doesn't apply to the TXID itself.
 The payment amount can't be changed, but the TXID & message can change before confirmation.
 If it ever fails, the contract can be improved.
 A 0-conf message could be signed for using OP_CHECKDATASIG - the smart contract is just more complicated.

-main.cpp & Icon.rc are compiled together using -O3 -s with the gcc compiler.
-The three .dll libraries are extracted from 'codeblocks-20.03mingw-nosetup.zip' & 'codeblocks-20.03-32bit-mingw-32bit-nosetup.zip'.
+main.cpp & Icon.rc are compiled together using -O3 -s -march=corei7 gcc compiler flags.
+All .dll libraries are extracted from 'codeblocks-20.03mingw-nosetup.zip' & 'codeblocks-20.03-32bit-mingw-32bit-nosetup.zip'.
 Linux & macOS compiling don't use Icon.rc.
 A Windows project file with example arguments is included, so others can build & run immediately.
 There's a serious issue when it comes to deterministic builds which are verifiably identical to the source code.
+Instead of the checksums, which keep changing every time I build, it's better to look at the exact number of bytes, e.g. 50,688 bytes.
+A simple exectuable is much less likely to be corrupt if everyone gets the exact same size build.

+Linux requires eSpeak for TXID To Sound.
 Linux in VirtualBox (screenshot) is only half the speed it was in Windows' own Hyper-V, which doesn't support macOS.

 v1.3.4:
 - Windows 64 bit binary (with i7-AVX tuning) slightly faster on my CPU (1.5 MH/s instead of 1.4 MH/s).
 Back in v1.1.0 I downgraded to 32-bit, before I could check the MH/s.
 Just because EC is 32-bit, doesn't mean its plugins should always be!
 TBH I haven't tested a 32-bit VM yet.
 The plugin has now doubled in size.
 I haven't rebuilt the posix binaries.